hbs-rcs/remote_learning/for_instructors.md

 1. Ensure that everyone entering the session has their microphone muted, and should remain muted unless talking.

 1. Welcome everyone and briefly introduce yourself.
+Always remember to look into the camera.

 1. Briefly communicate the Zoom session norms:
    * All should have their mic muted when not talking.